System Configuration & Setup

 Development Sandbox: Initial configuration and customization development

-Testing Sandbox: Validation and user acceptance testing
+Testing/UAT Sandbox: Validation and user acceptance testing with test data

-Training Sandbox: User training with realistic data
+Training Sandbox: User training with realistic data (refreshed from production)

 Production: Live operations